PassiveLemon/tmodloader1.4-docker/README.md

 Paste that into (yourserverdir)\contents\ModLoader\Mods\ModPacks\ </br>

-<strike>If your modpack fails to create, it’s because the enabled.json cannot be created in the modpack folder.
-To “fix” this, go back 1 directories and copy that enabled.json into the mods folder in your modpack.
-However, this won’t result in the creation of the install.txt file but with these instructions, it isn't necessary.</strike> This should be fixed in v2022.07.58.8.
+Again, make sure you edit the serverconfig.txt file and that it is correct. </br>

 In this version, the mods are also included with the modpack so you do not need to fetch each mod yourself anymore.
 Yay! </br>
 </br>

 ## Docker container </br>